Are you interested in joining Air Cadets?

 How do I join?

 Visit #3 Striker Air Cadet Squadron on our Tuesday Training night between 6:30 p.m. and 9 p.m.
-September thru May.
-Approach an Officer.
+September thru May (for the 2020-2021 season the in-person visits are not permitted, without approval from the CO.
+Please register on-line and contact the sqn CO by email.
+Thanks).
 Our Squadron meets Tuesdays during the high school year at the West Middlesex Memorial Centre (Old Arena) at 334 Metcalfe St. W., Strathroy, Ontario, in the Multi-Purpose Room (entrance is off the parking lot in the east corner).
-If you are unsure as to whether this program is the right fit for you, we encourage you to attend one of our Training Nights as our staff and cadets will be there to answer any questions you may have.
+If you are unsure as to whether this program is the right fit for you, we encourage you to attend one of our Training Nights as our staff and cadets will be there to answer any questions you may have (Note: for 2020-2021 in person open house has been postponed) .
 Perhaps you are not sure if 3 Sqn is the closest to you.
-Click on Local Info so see a list of local squadrons and a map of all squadrons in Ontario.
+Select Local Info to view a list of local squadrons and a map of all squadrons in Ontario.

 When should I join?